LutherNavigator/manual/markdown/admin/control-panel.md

 # Admin Control Panel

 The control panel allows admins to monitor and control various parts of the site.
-We advise that the control panel be used in a desktop environment, rather than on a mobile device.
+We advise that the control panel be used in a desktop environment rather than on a mobile device.

 ## Statistics

 The stats page shows the number of total users, posts, user sessions, and suspended users in the database.
 Each user session is equivalent to one user logged in on one device.

-Like several of the other subpages within the control panel, there is a refresh button which updates all data on the subpage.
+Like several of the other subpages within the control panel, there is a refresh button that updates all data on the subpage.
 The pages are also set up to automatically update every minute.

 Below the statistics section is a list of all users and all posts in the database.
 There is an option to delete user accounts and user posts, which should only be used in extreme cases.
 Once deleted, accounts and posts _cannot_ be recovered, so please be certain.
 Deleting a user's account will cause all of their posts to be removed as well.
 Upon deleting an account or post, admins are prompted for a reason for the deletion, which will be sent in an email to the user or post creator.
 The posts section of the page also allows admins to favorite posts, which will show up in the CGL favorites area of the site.